This Policy explains:

 - The complaints process that Collinson & Co has in place if you have privacy concerns.

-Collinson & Co entities covered by this Policy
+Collinson & Co entities covered

 This Policy applies to the Collinson & Co business units operating under the trading name “Collinson & Co”: